cryogenicminer/gantt-chart/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+- Sheetrock.js for databsase maegment: http://chriszarate.github.io/sheetrock/

+-Sortable.js for location movable elemetns: https://customelements.io/RubaXa/Sortable/

+-Dragable Divs is going to neded to be a custom webcomponent by cry A ganntchart element, with sub ganntchart gannt-bar class effects.s

+-On second thought, I think we should use a textbases systyem for future proorfing, and better readibility.